system-ui/theme-ui/theme-ui/README.md

   </ThemeProvider>
 ```

-This will render child MDX components with the components provided via context.
+This will render child MDX documents with the components provided via context.
+For use outside of MDX (e.g. Remark Markdown) the styles could be applied with a wrapper component.

 ## Styled components